Lucodivo/Merlinsbag/CodebaseConventions.md

 **Desired Outcome**: Compilation errors for custom composable components with missing or unsuitable parameters.
 **Cons**: Slightly longer to write previews.
 Slightly longer when refactoring custom composable components.
+**Additional**: Helper preview functions with default values can help reduce the pain of the cons.
 Example:

 ```